Louise E Livesay-Al

 Juris Doctor

-Louise does regular trainings in Collaborative Practice, ADR and family law as part of her licensure requirements.
+Louise does regular trainings in Collaborative Divorce, ADR and family law as part of her licensure requirements.
 She is currently studying Insight Mediation with Jacinta Gallant.
 She frequently attends the Annual Forum for the International Academy of Collaborative Professionals, as well as the Collaborative Law Institute of Minnesota and the MN Family Law Institute.
 She is a trainer in MN and around the country on Collaborative practice, and a variety of topics in family law. | June 14, 2022, Responding to an Affair in Marriage or Divorce; July 14, 2022 Mortgage 101; October 19, 2022 Domestic Violence in Divorce

-My professional life became transformed when I learned about Collaborative Practice.
+My professional life became transformed when I learned about Collaborative Divorce.
 I realized that rather than being part of a system that often further damages family relationships, I could be part of a restorative system.
 The Collaborative process helps couples and families transition to their new configuration and pays attention to family relationships by creating enduring and lasting agreements that work for both parties and their children.
-My practice is focused primarily on Collaborative family law, mediation, and cooperative settlement, as well as estate planning and appellate work.
-I provide the first 30 minutes of consultations at no cost, often with both parties, to discuss their options and inform them about the value of using the Collaborative process.
-My main office is in St. Paul and I also have an office presence in Edina at the Collaborative Alliance at 3300 Edinborough Way, Suite 550
+My practice is focused primarily on Collaborative family law, mediation, and cooperative settlement, as well as other forms of unbundled legal services.
+I provide a 45 minute consultations at a reduced fee, often with both parties for a Spousal Education Session, to discuss their options and inform them about the value of using the Collaborative process and other options.
+The Law Shop Minnesota's main office is in St. Paul and we also have an office presence in Edina at the Colab Suites at 7650 Edinborough Way, Suite 100 Collaborative Practice pays attention to the relationships within families and calls on everyone to bring their best selves to the process.
+By doing so, participants can be mindful of each partys needs and desires when deciding how best to end the marriage, divide property, redefine the family, and begin new lives.
+The process helps individuals make better decisions about their futures, create durable and mutually acceptable settlements, and minimize the emotional and financial cost of divorce.
+Families sho use the collaborative process walk away stronger and in a better position emotionally, financially and relationally than if they took the adversarial route.

 Graduation Year : 1999